MicrosoftDocs/mixed-reality/mixed-reality-docs/hands-free.md

 For instance, if the user is on the factory floor, watching a video reference on her Hololens, and decides to pick up a wrench to start working, she most likely would start working in handsfree without having to put down the wrench to press a button.
 She should be able to invoke a voice session with a voice command, dwell on an already-visible UI to begin dwell, or say the word "select".

 The user should have the ability to:
-* Switch to handsfree while handsfree
+* Switch to hands-free while hands-free
 * Switch to hands with your hands
 * Switch to the controller using a controller